 Drug administration does not end with simply administering the drug.
 A patient's vitals change with administration, and the drug dosage and rate of administration must be adjusted appropriately.
 In addition to our drug administration products, Terumo provides vital sign measurement systems with communication functions for medical settings.
-By adding a vital sign measurement system with communication functions to the drug administration system and further expanding the links with in-hospital information systems, we believe it will be possible to achieve a clinical decision support system that can automatically adjust the administration rate according to changes in condition after drug administration and communicate the optimal drug dosage to medical staff.
+By adding a vital sign measurement system with communication functions for medical settings.
+By adding a vital sign measurement system systems, we believe it will be possible to achieve a clinical decision support system that can automatically adjust the administration rate according to changes in condition after drug administration and communicate the optimal drug dosage to medical staff.
 Also, with this system we also aim to contribute to telemedicine in areas where access to medical care is difficult, and to meet medical needs not only in Japan but also in Southeast Asia and other parts of the world.
 The Hospital Care Solutions Division will further evolve the strength it has cultivated from combining know-how in both pharmaceuticals and medical devices and create new value in drug administration.